Proto-Albanian language: Feminine indefinite

-Some examples of adjectives in PA
+Adjectives

 In PA adjectival declension, all cases other than the nominative singular and plural were lost.
 Adjectives in PA had either masculine or feminine gender depending on the gender of the word they refer to.
 The derivation of adjectives from PIE to Proto-Albanian follows all the rules for indefinite nouns.
 Masculine adjectives in PA usually ended in *-a in the singular (< PIE *-os), while their feminine counterparts usually ended in *-ā (< PIE *-éh₂); rarely, masculine adjectives ended in *-i.
 In contemporary Albanian, masculine adjectives can either end in consonant or in -ë (< stressed PA *-a).

 Adjectives in contemporary Albanian always go in couple with the "adjectival article", a particle always found before the adjective.
 It's declination in the masculine singular, feminine singular and plural is "i, e, të".
 The adjectival article in the feminine comes from PA *ō(d) < PIE *ēd ~ *ōd (ablative sg. stem of PIE *ē- ~ *ō-); this particle was most likely a demonstrative.